 Adult females tend to have a higher percentage of body fat compared to males of similar stature.

-Females need more body fat in order to be healthy and function optimally.
+In fact, females need more body fat in order to be healthy and function optimally.

 While males require only 2-5% body fat to maintain a high level of health, females need at least 10-13% body fat to be healthy.